 Ken was the chief operating officer of Barnes & Thornburg, LLP.
 He is a former Peace Corps volunteer and has his bachelor’s degree from Denison University and his master’s degree in public finance from Ohio State University.
 Ken has served on a number of state and local government boards and commissions, including the Indiana Local Government Tax Control Board and the Marion County Public Defender Board.

-Jim is currently Senior Vice President of the Employee Benefits Division, overseeing all divisional activities.
-Joining the OneAmerica organization in April 2012 as the National Vice President of Sales and Service, Jim’s exceptional leadership has propelled the division toward positive growth and improved traction in the marketplace.
+Jim served as Senior Vice President of the Employee Benefits Division at American United Life Insurance Company, a OneAmerica company, where he oversaw all divisional activities.
+Jim’s exceptional leadership propelled the division toward positive growth and improved traction in the marketplace.

-Under his leadership, Employee Benefits (EB) has recorded double-digit sales growth for five consecutive years, and in 2017 was named by Eastbridge as one of the fastest-growing companies, based on voluntary sales.
-In addition, Jim’s collaborative nature and continual commitment to an improved office culture, that emphasizes shared success and celebration with employees, has increased job satisfaction.
-The combined sales growth and job satisfaction of employees has benefited our customers and our bottom line.
+Under his leadership, Employee Benefits (EB) recorded double-digit sales growth for five consecutive years, and in 2017 was named by Eastbridge as one of the fastest-growing companies based on voluntary sales.
+In addition, Jim’s collaborative nature and continual commitment to an improved office culture increased job satisfaction during his tenure.

-Jim was promoted to Senior VP of the Employee Benefits division in 2017 and has 30 years of experience in the insurance industry.
+Jim has 30 years of experience in the insurance industry.
 He has gained valuable skill and insights with numerous roles in leadership and sales with UNUM and Cigna.

 Jim graduated with Honors from the University of Indianapolis and lives in Indianapolis with his wife and two children.